xmilex-git/cubrid-manual/en/sql/tuning.rst

 **UPDATE STATISTICS** statement is recommended to be executed periodically.
 It is also recommended to execute when a new index is added or when a mass of **INSERT** or **DELETE** statements make the big difference between the statistics and the actual information.

+When updating statistics, the execution plan cache related to those statistics is not deleted.
+The execution plan is regenerated when the following two criteria are met during query execution.

+    #.
+6 minutes have passed since the execution plan cache creation or regeneration check
+    #.
+The page size increases or decreases by more than 10 times, and statistics are updated

+The user can delete plan cache using the **PLANDUMP** utility.
+For more information about **PLANDUMP**, see :ref:`plandump`\.

 ::

     UPDATE STATISTICS ON [schema_name.]class-name [{, [schema_name.]class-name}] [WITH FULLSCAN];